kubestellar/kubestellar/docs/content/v0.20/architecture.md

 The KubeStellar architecture has these main modules:

-- *KubeStellar Controller Manager*: this module is responsible of delivering workload objects from the WDS to the ITS according to placement policies, and updating the status of objects in the WDS.
+- *KubeStellar Controller Manager*: this module is responsible of delivering workload objects from the WDS to the ITS according to BindingPolicy, and updating the status of objects in the WDS.

 - *Space Manager*: This module manages the lifecycle of spaces.